Get A Quote

 Self-employed individuals and independent contractors can get Affordable Care Act (also known as Obamacare) compliant health plans through government exchanges or brokers on private health marketplaces.
 These are major medical plans that cover:

 - Many other benefits you would find with employer subsidized health insurance

-The advantage of using a private health marketplace, like Smart and Simple Insurance, are licensed agents can walk you through your healthcare options.
-Many people find working with a licenced insurance agent or enrolling online off the federal marketplace is much quicker than the government healthcare exchanges.
-Additionally, private healthcare marketplaces will also have ACA compliant plans that can’t be found on healthcare.gov.
+The advantage of using a private health marketplace, like Smart and Simple Insurance, are that licensed agents can walk you through your healthcare options.
+Many people find working with a licensed insurance agent or enrolling online off the federal marketplace is much quicker than the government healthcare exchanges.
+Additionally, private healthcare marketplaces will also have ACA-compliant plans that can’t be found on healthcare.gov.

 Find Great Coverage With Licensed Insurance Agents

 With Smart and Simple Insurance, you don’t pay more than you would on federal exchanges.
 You have licensed insurance agents ready to assist you in finding the right medical plan for you or your family.